 Then go through them all and decide if you still really love them.

-Don’t be afraid to throw some of the pictures out…whenever I have done this exercise, there are always a few that I can’t for the life of me figure out what I thought was so great about them 🙂
+Don’t be afraid to throw some of the pictures out.
+Every time I have done this exercise, there are always a few pictures that I can’t for the life of me figure out what I thought was so great about them 🙂